alecmaly/blog/_posts/2021/2021-10-12-Hacking-Electron-Apps-Joplin.md

 <div style='color:red; font-size: 2em; text-align:center'>You hack it!</div>

+Ok, I should mention here that Joplin actually does have a plugin system with various available [API's](https://joplinapp.org/api/overview/) to extend Joplin's core functionality, and there are some really cool projects like [Note Tabs](https://github.com/benji300/joplin-note-tabs) that provide some great functionality such as pinning a collection of notes you plan to reference repeatedly.

+That said, after poking around briefly, I noticed I couldn't inject custom code as it's a security risk (good on you Joplin devs), and I lacked the willingness to learn the API deeper to work through my issue... that, and hacking the client seems **so much more fun**!

 # The Use Cases

-While I started with the first use case, I ended up implementing a few more that I found useful; it was easier than going through the effort of updating the main project.
+While I started with the first use case, I ended up implementing a few more that I found useful; it was easier than going through the effort of updating the main project or creating a plugin since I will be able to execute arbitrary JavaScript.

 ## Use Case 1: Filtering long pages by markers